GidonR27/serveasy/README.md

 This is a Next.js application for room service ordering in a resort setting.

-## Note about missing files
+## Note about files

-The cover image file 'dylan.png' should be placed in the public/covers directory.
-It was too large to push to GitHub directly.
+The cover image file 'dylan.jpg' should be placed in the public/covers directory.

 ## Getting Started